orbatschow/kubepost/docs/getting-started.md

 kubectl apply -f deploy/bundle.yaml
 ```

-The Prometheus Operator introduces custom resources in Kubernetes to declare
+The kubepost operator introduces custom resources in Kubernetes to declare
-the desired state of a PostgreSQL instance as well as the
+the desired state of PostgreSQL clusters as well as its configuration.
-its configuration.

 # Custom Resource Definitions

-## Instance
+## Connection

-The `Instance` resource declaratively describes the connection details for one or more PostgreSQL
+The `Connection` resource declaratively describes the connection details for one or more PostgreSQL
-instances.
-Those instances are not managed by kubepost and therefore have to exist already.
+clusters.
+Those clusters are not managed by kubepost and therefore have to exist already.

 First, let's create a new Kubernetes secret, that will hold confidential data regarding the connection details: